nasa/earthdata-search/README.md

 * [Docker](https://docs.docker.com/install/)
 * [Docker Compose](https://docs.docker.com/compose/install/)
 * (For shapefile support) access to an [ogre](http://ogre.adc4gis.com) server
-* (Optional) For automatic spatial and temporal extraction from the search text, clone and set up an [EDSC-NLP](https://git.earthdata.nasa.gov/projects/EDSC/repos/edsc-nlp/browse) server
+* (Optional) For automatic spatial and temporal entity extraction from the search text, clone and set up an [EDSC-NLP](https://git.earthdata.nasa.gov/projects/EDSC/repos/edsc-nlp/browse) server

+### Application Configuration

+Use the templates at `config/application.yml.example` and `config/database.yml.example` to create `config/application.yml` and `config/database.yml` respectively.
+Update values as necessary.
+Note that the Earthdata Login (URS) Configuration is optional however without the Earthdata Login configuration, Earthdata Search's functionality will be limited.
+If you would like to set up Earthdata Login login, you will need to perform the following steps:

+Register an account on [the Earthdata Login home page](https://urs.earthdata.nasa.gov/home).

+Create an application in the Earthdata Login console.
+Its callback URL should be `http://<domain>/urs_callback`.
+Standard Rails development would be `http://localhost:3000/urs_callback`.

+Click the "Feedback" icon on the Earthdata Login page and request that your new application be placed in the ECHO application group (required for ECHO/CMR to recognize your tokens).

+Your Earthdata Login application's client ID will need to be saved in `config/application.yml`.

 ### Initial setup